Network Classification Based Structural Analysis of Real Networks and their Model-Generated Counterparts: Introduction

 Data-based analysis of complex networks has attracted a lot of research interest since the millennium when the prompt evolution of information technology made the comprehensive exploration of real networks possible.
-The study of networks pervades all of science, such as Biology (e.g. neuroscience networks), Chemistry (e.g. protein interaction networks), Physics, Information Technology (e.g. WWW, Internet), Economics (e.g. interbank payments) and Social Sciences (e.g. collaboration and acquaintance networks) \cite{barabasi2016network}.
-Despite the fact that networks can originate from different domains, most of them share a few common characteristics such as scale-free and small-world property \cite{barabasi1999emergence,watts1998}, high clustering \cite{newmancluster} and sparseness \cite{sparse}.
+The study of networks pervades the majority of disciplines, such as Biology (e.g., neuroscience networks), Chemistry (e.g., protein interaction networks), Physics, Information Technology (e.g., WWW, Internet), Economics (e.g. interbank payments) and Social Sciences (e.g. collaboration and acquaintance networks)~\cite{barabasi2016network}.
+Despite the fact that networks can originate from different domains, most of them share a few common characteristics such as scale-free and small-world properties~\cite{barabasi1999emergence,watts1998}, highly clustered nature~\cite{newmancluster} and sparseness~\cite{sparse}.

-Modelling real-networks is of great interest, since it may help to understand the underlying mechanisms and principles governing the evolution of networks, moreover such models are mathematically tractable and allow for rigorous analysis.
-Furthermore, an appropriate model preserves the key characteristics, yet ensures the anonymity of the original real network \cite{fong2009privacy}.
+Modeling real networks is of great interest, since it may help to understand the underlying mechanisms and principles governing the evolution of networks.
+Moreover, such models are mathematically tractable and allow for rigorous analysis.
+Furthermore, an appropriate model preserves the key characteristics, yet ensures the anonymity of the original real network~\cite{fong2009privacy}.

-Throughout the years several network models have been proposed to gain better understanding of real-world networks, for an extensive overview see \cite{goldenberg2010survey}, however without attempting to be comprehensive the most influential models are for example the scale-free Barab\'asi-Albert model \cite{barabasi1999emergence}, small-world Watts-Strogatz model \cite{watts1998}, Newman's highly clustered community structure model \cite{newmancluster}, each of them was motivated by some of the aforementioned characteristics of real-networks.
+Throughout the years, several network models have been proposed to gain a better understanding of real-world networks, for an extensive overview see the paper of Goldenberg \textit{et al.}~\shortcite{goldenberg2010survey}.
+However, without attempting to be comprehensive, the most influential models include the scale-free preferential attachment model introduced by Barabási \& Albert~\shortcite{barabasi1999emergence}, the small-world model proposed by Watts \& Strogatz~\shortcite{watts1998}, and the highly clustered community structure model of Newman~\shortcite{newmancluster}, each of them was motivated by some of the aforementioned common characteristics of real networks.